-But unions aren't perfect.
-Like any institution, they can become bureaucratic, resistant to change, or overly focused on protecting the status quo.
+Unions aren't perfect.
+Like any institution, they can become bureaucratic or overly focused on protecting the status quo.
 That's why democratic participation within unions is crucial.
 Workers need to hold their representatives accountable, ensuring that unions remain dynamic, responsive, and genuinely representative of their members' interests.